 Select Your Camp Spot

 If you are camping, choose a spot that is well-clear of vegetation.
-If necessary clear an area around your camp of any dried leaves, twigs and branches.
+It may be necessary to clear an area around your camp of any dried leaves, twigs and branches.
 If you are able to light a camp fire, make sure the area around it is well cleared or that the fire is in a purpose built fire pit.

 Always fully extinguish the fire at night or before leaving the camp spot.
 Always use water to extinguish your fire not sand or soil.
 Fires covered with sand or soil can continue to smolder and emanate heat for some time afterwards and could re-ignite or cause a serious injury to someone who unwittingly walks over the area.